adslbarxatov/OSMacrosExecutor/docs/index.md

 - you cannot automate these activities using standard tools;
 - some activities must be performed without your direct participation.

 Application can “use” mouse, keyboard, command line and interrupts as same as user with the same potentialities.

 Just create macro using `OSMacrosEditor` tool and run them using `OSMacrosEx` tool.
-If something wents wrong, you can use the example file
+If something went wrong, you can use the example file